Chart Color Schemes

 Leura has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-AreaSearch has identified two projects that could impact the area's performance: Katoomba Cultural Centre and Civic Precinct Upgrade, Echo Point Precinct Upgrade, Great Western Highway Upgrade - Katoomba to Lithgow, and Regional NSW Road Network Safety Improvements.
-These are the key projects with potential relevance.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch identified two projects likely affecting the area: Katoomba Cultural Centre and Civic Precinct Upgrade, Echo Point Precinct Upgrade.
+Major roadworks include Great Western Highway Upgrade from Katoomba to Lithgow, and Regional NSW Road Network Safety Improvements.

 Professional plan users can use the search below to filter and access additional projects.